donategifts/donategifts/Contributing.md

 ## Running all the things

+Must do first:
+- copy 'example-config.env' file and rename it to 'config.env'

-There are several scripts that can be executed to run/build the project/assets, the ones listed below are what you will be using most of the time tho
+There are several scripts that can be executed to run/build the project/assets, the ones listed below are what you will be using most of the time.

-- `docker-compose up`: starts the mongo db container
+- `docker-compose up`: starts the mongo db container (leave it running and open a new terminal for npm commands)
 - `npm run dev`: this will start the server as well as the webpack watcher for react
 - `npm run build`: will cleanup all generated files and afterwards build all the assets/js into minified versions